 Here is what is not written on the recipe but is how my mother taught me when making an angel food cake from scratch, which is much like the type a cake a sponge is.

 Turn the hot pan upside down using something to hold the pan’s edges off the counter.
 I used cereal bowls.
 My mother used to use her laundry starch bottle.
-Let sit for another hour like this.
+Let this sit for another hour like this.
 The cake will be fluffier.
 After an hour, gently tap the bottom of the tube pan to loosen and slowly pry the cake free.
 (It should be cool enough to handle.)

 My mother wrote – “ummm – good!